KirbyD-YEAH/KirbyD-YEAH/README.md

 - **Databases:** MySQL

 ## 🌱 I’m currently studying...
-- Computer Science at Wayne State College in Wayne, America
+- Computer Information Systems in Networking & Cybersecurity at Wayne State College in Wayne, America

 ## 📌 Personal Repositories
 Here are some of the repositories I've made: